arturojreal/pebble-oura-stats/README.md

 ---

 For technical support or contributions, please refer to the troubleshooting section above or examine the diagnostic tools built into the configuration page.
+At the time of writing, you can get in touch about this project on the [The Rebble Alliance Discord thread](https://discord.com/channels/221364737269694464/1403471447481122897)